 - Natural Recovery

-- o Monitoring and Research
+- Monitoring and Research

 - Resource and Service Restoration

 - Habitat Acquisition and Protection

 - Resource and Service Enhancement

-- o Replacement
+- Replacement

-- o Meaningful Public Participation
+- Meaningful Public Participation

-- o Project Evaluation
+- Project Evaluation

 - Fiscal Accountability

 - Efficient Administration

 Policies

 The policies below reflect a comprehensive, balanced approach to restoration.
 They give direction to the restoration program while allowing flexibility so that the Trustee Council can respond to changing restoration needs.